actions/runner-container-hooks/docs/adrs/0096-hook-extensions.md

 2. The pod spec fields except for `containers` and `volumes` are applied from the template, possibly overwriting the field.
 3. The volumes are applied in form of appending additional volumes to the default volumes.
 4. The containers are merged based on the name assigned to them:
-    1. If the name of the container *is not* "job", the entire spec of the container will be added to the pod definition.
+    1. If the name of the container *is not* "$job", the entire spec of the container will be added to the pod definition.
-    2. If the name of the container *is* "job", the `name` and the `image` fields are going to be ignored and the spec will be applied so that `env`, `volumeMounts`, `ports` are appended to the default container spec created by the hook, while the rest of the fields are going to be applied to the newly created container spec.
+    2. If the name of the container *is* "$job", the `name` and the `image` fields are going to be ignored and the spec will be applied so that `env`, `volumeMounts`, `ports` are appended to the default container spec created by the hook, while the rest of the fields are going to be applied to the newly created container spec.

 ## Consequences